shunlog/OOP_lab_5/README.md

   Popularity represents the average number of customers that will arrive on that day.
-- Customers arrive at different times during the day according to a poisson distribution.
+- Customers arrive at different times during the day according to a Poisson distribution.
 - Customers take their time (5 minutes) to decide what to order (1 burger, 0 or 1 drink, and 1 or 2 fries),
    then the waiter takes their order and puts it in the "order holder".